Fault volume digital twin to reproduce the full slip spectrum, scaling and statistical laws: Statistical and Scaling Laws of the Events in the Catalog

-Next, in Figure~\ref{stats}d, we explore the relationship between seismic moment ($M_0$) and rupture area ($S$) for both fast and slow ruptures.
+Next, in Figure~\ref{globalstats}d, we explore the relationship between seismic moment ($M_0$) and rupture area ($S$) for both fast and slow ruptures.
 Notably, while determining rupture area ($S$) in nature can often be challenging, our model offers a straightforward approach as we have precise knowledge of fault behavior.
 Given our 2D model, we assume a circular rupture shape, simplifying the calculation of rupture area as equal to the square of rupture length.
 The figure reveals a scaling relation of $M_0 \propto S^{3/2}$, mirroring patterns observed in natural seismicity \parencite{Kanamori2001}.
 It is essential to note that this scaling law is consistent across both fast and slow ruptures.
+This scaling law underscores the fault volume model's fidelity in capturing the spatial distribution of seismic energy release across various rupture sizes.
+Importantly, the observation that both fast and slow ruptures exhibit almost the same scaling between moment and rupture area is noteworthy.
+Given that seismic moment relates to stress drop and rupture area as $M_0 = C \Delta \sigma S^{3/2}$ \parencite{eshelby1957,Kanamori2001,Madariaga2009}, where $C$ is a geometric constant ($C = 16/7\pi^{3/2}$ for a circular crack), the variability in stress drop must be smaller than that of rupture velocity.
+In fact the above relationship can be rearranged to show that $\overline{V} \mu /\overline{v_r}\Delta\sigma$ is a constant.
+Here $\overline{V}$ is the average slip rate of the event and $\overline{v_r}$ is the average rupture velocity of the event.
+In our simulations, average sliprates vary over 8 to 9 orders of magnitude between slow and fast events, while rupture velocities vary over 5 to 6 orders of magnitude.
+This implies that stress drops should vary over 2 to 3 orders of magnitude across the entire catalog of events.
+It is also clear that average slip rate, stress drop and average rupture velocity are three fundamental quantities of an event that cannot vary independently and are linked through the above relationship. \textcite{Supino2020}, for instance, found that low-frequency earthquakes propagate more slowly and have lower stress drops than regular earthquakes.